arcilli/investsuite-api-docs/docs/scenarios/cash_movements.md

       2. The **Core Banking System** transfers the cash to the customer's `counter_account`.
       3. The **Client Middleware** notifies InvestSuite that the payment has occurred (see [here](../concepts/events.md#withdrawal-executed-event)).
       4.  **InvestSuite** sends a notification to the Customer.
-5. If not, the withdrawal will be handled at a later time, by the rebalancing process or the process that handles executed or settled transactions from the broker.
+5. If not, the withdrawal will be handled by the **Client Middleware** at a later time, by the rebalancing process or the process that handles executed or settled transactions from the broker.
+See the [Example Middleware Design](todo.md).

 ```plantuml
     actor "Customer" as _cus